rpy2/rpy2/doc/source/rinterface.rst

 >>> rinterface.globalEnv.get("pi")[0]
 3.1415926535897931

-The constant pi is defined in the package base, that is by default in the search path.
+The constant `pi` is defined in the package `base`, that is always in the search path (and in the last position, as it is attached first).
 The call to :meth:`get` will look for `pi` first in `globalEnv`, then in the next environment in the search path and repeat this until an object is found or the sequence of environments to explore is exhausted.